Is a Gas Well Profitable? (Example: 15,000 m³ per Day)

 Is gas well investment truly worthwhile?
 For energy investors, gas well recovery often presents a daunting trade-off.
 Should gas emissions be wasted or invested in equipment for recovery?

-This is a massive undertaking, and conclusions cannot be drawn in a few words.
-It requires analysis across multiple dimensions, including research, equipment investment, operations and maintenance, recovery volume, sales revenue, and investment-to-production ratios.
+This is a tremendous task, and it is not possible to reach any kind of conclusion in a few words.
+It is necessary to analyze it in different dimensions such as research, equipment investment, operations/maintenance, recovery volume, sales revenue, and investment-to-production ratios.

 Taking a 15,000 m³ daily production capacity as an example: